erco77/1a2-pic/README-project-management-notes.txt

         I. 1a2-REV-XX-all.jpg
         ---------------------

-        1) At bottom left, ensure visible: "C1", "S1", "C2".
-Other layers "S2" and "O" should be OFF.
+        1) At bottom left, ensure all are visible: "C1", "S1", and "C2".
+"S2" and "O" should be OFF.
-        2) At bottom left, ensure active: "C1".
+        2) At bottom left, ensure "C1" is selected.
 This ensures top copper draws over bottom copper.
         3) File -> Export -> JPG
         4) Resolution: 300 dpi (3rd slider position from left)
         5) Save as "1a2-REV-XX-all"